Glaven14/texteditor/README.md

 https://www.digitalocean.com/community/tutorials/convert-char-to-string-java
 + Lab 5: Testing Frameworks by Rex and Ian for the anatomy of a testing suit: https://www.gradescope.com/courses/960277/assignments/5750698/submissions/306608280?view=files
++ Help from PM figuring out command line errors (a space between exec: and java that shouldn't be there and how to run checkstyle with mvn checkstyle:check).

 ## SimpleStringBuffer Runtime Analysis: